jamesshore/quixote/docs/quixote.md

 * `callback(err, loadedFrame) (function)` Called when the frame has been created.
   * `err (Error or null)` Any errors that occurred while loading the frame (always `null`, for now)
   * `loadedFrame (`[`QFrame`](QFrame.md)`)` The newly-created frame, loaded and ready to use.
 This is exact same object reference as `frame` and either may be used.

+**Stability Note:** The default width and height are chosen to be "sufficiently large" for most uses.
+It may increase or decrease in the future.
+If you need a specific size for your frame, be sure to specify it, even if your needs match the current default.

 **Compatibility Note:** Mobile Safari ignores the `width` and `height` attributes on an iframe.
 We work around the problem using a scrolling container [as described by David Walsh](http://davidwalsh.name/scroll-iframes-ios).
 This workaround may result in subtle incompatibilities on Mobile Safari.
 We will document or work around them when we find them.
 If you see an issue on Mobile Safari that seems related, please [open an issue](https://github.com/jamesshore/quixote/issues).